v3rm0n/blog/_posts/2022-10-11-awsprofile.md

 Another great trick is to change the profile automatically based on what directory you have open in your shell.
-For that you can use [direnv][direnv] and add an *.envrc* file to every directory where you need the profile to be changed like:
+For that you can use [direnv][direnv] and add an *.envrc* file to every directory where you need the profile to be changed, like:

 ```shell
 export AWS_PROFILE=someprofile
 ```

-It works recursively do you only need to add it to the root directory.
+It works recursively: you only need to add the file to the root directory.

 [fzf]: https://github.com/junegunn/fzf
 [direnv]: https://direnv.net